google/ExoPlayer/docs/customization.md

 DefaultDataSource.Factory dataSourceFactory =
     new DefaultDataSource.Factory(context, httpDataSourceFactory);

-// Inject the DefaultDataSourceFactory when creating the player.
+// Inject the DefaultDataSource.Factory when creating the player.
 ExoPlayer player =
     new ExoPlayer.Builder(context)
         .setMediaSourceFactory(new DefaultMediaSourceFactory(dataSourceFactory))